What do DRS, black and white flag, porpoising and more mean? F1 terms explained

 It's a result of the complex engineering that goes into building a Formula 1 car, as well as the depth of knowledge that teams develop to extract as much performance as possible over a race weekend.

-The sport has taken steps in recent years to try and make things easier for fans, such as simplifying the names of the tyre compounds provided by Pirelli.
+F1 has taken steps in recent years to try and make things easier for fans, such as simplifying the names of the tyre compounds provided by Pirelli.

 Even so there are still plenty of expressions that can confuse casual viewers, and in the worst cases put them off watching altogether.